-Even his name is slightly offensive: Merriam-Webster defines a “Holy Roller” as “a member of one of the Protestant sects whose worship meetings are characterized by spontaneous expressions of emotional excitement.”
+Even his name is slightly offensive; Merriam-Webster defines a “Holy Roller” as “a member of one of the Protestant sects whose worship meetings are characterized by spontaneous expressions of emotional excitement.”

-If you read his veterinary history and relate that to his racing record you will see that when he was fit, he won.
-If his vet record said ‘slight swelling in fetlock,’ next race he would finish dead last.
+“If you read his veterinary history and relate that to his racing record you will see that when he was fit, he won,” observed Dr. Hoare.
+“If his vet record said ‘slight swelling in fetlock,’ next race he would finish dead last.
 If he got a sore foot he would stand in the paddock with his foot off the ground and put his nose on the bit that hurt, as if showing you.
 If he got a loose shoe, he would not walk on it.
 I have never seen another horse like that!”

-Here is a video of one of Holy Roller’s best glory moments: winning the Group Two Waterford Crystal mile at Moonee Valley in 1997.
+Here is a video of one of Holy Roller’s best glory moments—winning the Group Two Waterford Crystal mile at Moonee Valley in 1997.
 The announcer refers to him as a “rampaging elephant” as he makes an incredible turnaround, and like a giant engine, smokes everyone around him.

 Not that you need the tip, but his jockey is the one in pink silks.

 From being a blank-staring, gurgling baby with no go-power and a ‘dismal future,’ Roley rose to be a Group 2 winner.
-Unfortunately, while he seemed set to head for the pinnacle of his career, two races later he had a small suspensory tear.
+Unfortunately, while he seemed set to head for the pinnacle of his career, two races later he suffered a small suspensory tear.

-He was given a year off to recuperate, and he came back to win one more race, a barrier trial where he beat several Group One winners.
+He was given a year off to recuperate and he came back to win one more race, a barrier trial where he beat several Group One winners.
 But an ultrasound taken afterward revealed that his tear had recurred, and in fact deteriorated.

 He was lead to Dr. Hoare’s property for a noble retirement.
-He had won $320,865 in total prize money, and his record was 25-12-3-0.
+He had won $320,865 in total prize money with a 25-12-3-0 record.

 Life After Racing